 For the difference between writer parity and chemical equivalence, see Correctness contracts.

-• rootedAtAtom=-1 for MolToSmilesEnum(...) returns the exact support unioned across all root atoms.
+MolToSmilesEnum(...)
+Yields the exact union of complete strings across all root atoms.

 For disconnected molecules, fragment order is preserved.
 A nonnegative rootedAtAtom selects the rooted fragment and its local root atom within that fixed fragment order, but non-rooted fragments can still vary internally.